horazont/aioxmpp/docs/user-guide/quickstart.rst

 React to messages (Echo Bot)
 ============================

 Of course, you can react to messages.
-For this, you need to register with the :class:`aioxmpp.stream.StanaStream` of the `client`.
+For simple use-cases, you can use the :class:`aioxmpp.dispatcher.SimpleMessageDispatcher` service.
 You better do this before connecting, to avoid race conditions.
 So the following code should run before the ``async with``.
 To get all chat messages, you could use::

   import aioxmpp.dispatcher